 If you have an accident on your way to work, can you make a claim?
 Generally, no, but if you are on a path classed as a way into your workplace, and perhaps you suffer a nasty slip, then yes, you might be eligible to make a claim for personal injury compensation if your employers have been negligent in some way.

-In terms of the Regulations a 'workplace' is classed as any place within the premises to which you have access while at work including any room, lobby, corridor and staircase.
+In terms of the Regulations a 'workplace' is classed as any place within a premises to which you have access while at work; including any room, lobby, corridor and staircase.

 The Regulations also cover any road or other place used as a means of access to or egress from that place of work or where facilities are provided for use in connection with the place of work other than a public road.

 While the Regulations cover you in the areas within your work's premises including any room, lobby, corridor and stairs, there are also other areas where the Workplace (Health Safety and Welfare) Regulations 1992 apply.